 Sometimes seems the order book is preparing for the major news.
 The fact is not that traders are forced to open trades: we just look at the order book’s snapshot at some point and think: "It's gonna be a nightmare for traders".
 That’s mostly the way it happens.

 Can anyone make money trading the news by the order book? — You would better not try it until you master the order book.
 Your stop-losses will more likely be triggered or you will hardly notice how you find yourself in a group of losing traders.
-Besides, a high volatility doesn’t allow setting reasonable stop-losses.
+Besides, high volatility doesn’t allow setting reasonable stop-losses.

 We have considered the situation concerning opening trades before the news is published.
-But what will happen if we open trades 10-15 minutes after news release?
+But what will happen if we open trades 10-15 minutes after the news release?